PatchMixolydic/proverb/README.md

 build (`cargo build --release && strip target/release/proverb`) and install it yourself, please use `cargo xtask install`.

 `cargo xtask install` is intended to be simple to use.
-It takes one optional argument representing the installation prefix (ex.
+It takes two optional
+arguments:
+* `--prefix` – the installation prefix.
+For example, `cargo xtask install --prefix /usr/local` would build the `proverb` binary for installation into `/usr/local/bin/proverb`.
+* `--dest-dir` – the root directory for the installation.
+For example, `cargo xtask install --prefix /usr/local --dest-dir ./stage` would build the `proverb` binary for installation into `/usr/local/bin/proverb`, but would place it in `./stage/usr/local/bin/proverb`.
+By default, this is set to `/`.
+This argument is primarily useful for package maintainers.

-`cargo xtask install /usr/local` would install the binary to `/usr/local/bin/proverb`).
-If no argument is provided, the prefix is determined by the first non-empty value in this list (patterned after `cargo install`):
+If `--prefix` is not provided, the prefix is determined by the first non-empty value in this list (patterned after `cargo install`):
 * `$PREFIX`
 * `$CARGO_INSTALL_ROOT`